LibertyDSNP/spec/pages/DSNP/DSNP-Messages.md

 * The rest of the information for the action is stored off chain.
 * **Advantages**
     * less data on chain --> lower up-front costs and lower node storage requirements
+    * privacy management is easier -- for example, "right to be forgotten" is easier to comply with since data is external, off-chain.
 * **Disadvantages**
     * indexing requires retrieving content @ uri
     * archiving requires retrieving more content @ uri